argilla-io/argilla/argilla/src/argilla/datasets/_export/card/argilla_template.md

 ds = rg.Dataset.from_hub("{{ repo_id }}")
 ```

-This will load the settings and records from the dataset repository and push them to the Argilla instance.
+This will load the settings and records from the dataset repository and push them to you Argilla server for exploration and annotation.

 ## Using this dataset with `datasets`